calroc/Xerblin-1/README.md

 ## Installation

-I use virtualenv and pip on an Ubuntu Linux system and installation from GitHub is straightforward:
+I use virtualenv and pip on an Ubuntu Linux system and installation from GitHub is straightforward.
+The only dependency is Dulwich (a Git library) and I've included a copy of v0.9.0 which will be used by the pip command below:

     sforman@callix:~$ git clone git@github.com:PhoenixBureau/Xerblin.git
     sforman@callix:~$ virtualenv virt-env
     sforman@callix:~$ source ./virt-env/bin/activate
     (virt-env)sforman@callix:~$ cd Xerblin/
-    (virt-env)sforman@callix:~/Xerblin$ pip install -r requirements.txt
+    (virt-env)sforman@callix:~/Xerblin$ pip install --no-index -f file:/`pwd` -r requirements.txt

     ...snip...